-- Breeding your own, localized varieties—and naming them
+- Breeding and naming your own, localized varieties

 - Refining varieties that are adapted to your local environment

-2. Treat the seeds: Tomatoes need to be submerged in water for about three days until the gelatinous coating ferments off and the seeds are able to be dried on a paper towel.
+Next, treat the seeds.
+Tomatoes need to be submerged in water for about three days until the gelatinous coating ferments off.
+Then, dry the seeds on a paper towel.
 This is one of the more “science lab” types of seeds to be saved.
-Most seeds just need to be left to dry out for a few days.
+Most seeds just need to be left to dry for a few days.
 Remove any seeds that seem damaged or affected by mold or bacteria.

-3. Label and store.
-Once the seeds are dry, you can store them away for use in the future.
-Seeds should be labeled (type, specific variety, date saved, source).
-They should be stored in cool, dry storage.
-Some seed savers stick their silica packets from consumer goods in the oven to reactivate them and then put them in the envelopes or tins or jars with the seeds.
-I re-use envelopes from mailings and store my seeds in tins organized by the next season I’ll start sowing them.
+Finally, label and store your seeds.
+Once the seeds are dry, you can store them for future use.
+Try labeling seeds using type, specific variety, date saved, and source.
+They should be stored in a cool, dry place.
+Some seed savers dry the silica packets from consumer goods in the oven to reactivate them.
+These packets can be put in envelopes, tins, and jars with the seeds.
+I reuse envelopes from mailings and store my seeds in tins organized by the next season I’ll start sowing them.

-Ashworth, Suzanne.
-Seed to Seed: Seed Saving and Growing Techniques for Vegetable Gardeners.
-Seed Savers Exchange, 2002.
+To learn more about seed saving, check out Seed to Seed: Seed Saving and Growing Techniques for Vegetable Gardeners by Suzanne Ashworth.